korayctn/react-photo-search/README.md

 ## Lessons learnt

-I learnt how to use API in Axios , passing these api returns from children components to parent component.
+I learnt how to use API in Axios and passing these api returns from children components to parent component.